-[picture of vegetables, chard, kale, broccoli, etc with fruits and with grain on the side]
+[picture of vegetables, chard, kale, broccoli, etc with fruits and with the grain on the side]

-Veggies that are healthy include: lettuce, spinach, corn, carrots, broccoli, kale, and chard.
+Healthy veggies include lettuce, spinach, corn, carrots, broccoli, kale, and chard.
 Darker leaf vegetables will be healthier and more nutritious than pale ones such as lettuce or celery.
-Healthy fruit options include: pineapples, mangoes, melons, bananas, tangerines, apples, and coconuts.
+Healthy fruit options include pineapples, mangoes, melons, bananas, tangerines, apples, and coconuts.